-(10) the prior standard of living of the parties and whether the parties support others
+- The prior standard of living of the parties and whether the parties also support others

 Types of Alimony

-In Michigan, there are 3 types of alimony: (1) permanent periodic, (2) lump sum, and (3) rehabilitative.
+There are three types of alimony / spousal support in Michigan: permanent periodic, lump sum, and rehabilitative.

 The Enforcement of Spousal Support

-The procedure for making a spousal support order is prescribed by MCR 3.211.
-This Michigan Court Rule requires that (1) a Uniform Support Order be prepared regarding all spousal support provisions; (2) the final spousal support judgment refer to the Uniform Support Order or state that no such order is necessary; and (3) personal information about the party against whom the order is entered be relayed to the Friend of the Court.
+The procedure for making a spousal support order is outlined in MCR 3.211.
+This Michigan Court Rule has three requirements: (1) that a Uniform Support Order be prepared regarding all spousal support provisions; (2) that the final spousal support judgment either refer to the Uniform Support Order or state that no such order is necessary; and (3) that the personal information about the party against whom the order is entered by relayed to the Friend of the Court.

 Grounds for Modification of a Spousal Support Order

-Change in need and change in ability to pay are both sufficient reasons to change a spousal support award.
-A change in need can arise where the recipient becomes eligible for Social Security benefits or loses his or her job or home.
-A change in ability to pay can occur because the payor has a significant increased or decreased ability.
-However, note that a simple change in the form of income will not suffice to modify a spousal support award.
+Two common reasons for a modification to the spousal support order are change in need and change in ability to pay.
+A change in need might occur if the recipient of the payments becomes eligible for Social Security benefits or loses his/her job or home.
+A change in ability to pay might occur when the individual making the payments has a significant increase or decrease in the ability to pay.
+Note that a change in income by itself does not guarantee an alteration to a spousal support award.

 Our Oakland County Family Law Team Can Help

-We are available for phone consultations and meetings during and after business hours.
-Our office is conveniently located at 30300 Northwestern Highway.
-That’s located in the Gem Building near 13 Mile and Northwestern.
-Office meetings are by appointment.
+Call us for a phone consultation or set up an in-office meeting.
+We are conveniently located at 30300 Northwestern Highway.
+That’s located in the Gem Building near 13 Miles and Northwestern.
+Office meetings are by appointment only.

 TALK TO A FAMILY LAW LAWYER